tinyvision/DAMO-YOLO/README.md

 ## Updates
 - **[2023/03/13: We release DAMO-YOLO v0.3.0!] ![new](https://img.alicdn.com/imgextra/i4/O1CN01kUiDtl1HVxN6G56vN_!!6000000000764-2-tps-43-19.png)**
-    * Release DAMO-YOLO-Nano, which achieves 286fps on x86 cpu, possesses 35.1 mAP with only 3.02GFlops.
+    * Release DAMO-YOLO-Nano, which achieves 35.1 mAP with only 3.02GFlops.
     * Upgrade the optimizer builder, edits the optimizer config, you are able to use any optimizer supported by Pytorch.
     * Upgrade the data loading pipeline and training parameters, leading to significant improvements of DAMO-YOLO models, e.g., the mAP of DAMO-YOLO-T/S/M increased from 43.0/46.8/50.0 to 43.6/47.7/50.2 respectively.
 - **[2023/02/15: Baseline for The 3rd Anti-UAV Challenge.]**